 In this fast rhythm towards my next assignment, I could -luckily- add a day to start the discovery of Cologne.

 I checked out that morning from the Jam hotel in Brussels.
-A friend who helped in the Brussels part of a project, was kind enough to pick me up and bring me to the Brussels Midi station.
-The Thalys train brought me from Brussels to Cologne in record speed.
+A friend who helped in the Brussels part of a project was kind enough to pick me up and bring me to the Brussels Midi station.
+The Thalys train brought me from Brussels to Cologne at record speed.
 With one hour and 45 minutes, the world is really getting smaller!
 Even with seven minutes delay at departure.
 Another leg in the Trans Europe and Asia Project completed!
 I had no real plan on how to spend the day here, but I remembered from the only other time I was here that the railway station was very close to the Dom.
 So at least one must-see was for sure on the plan.

 Wifi, Border Police In Schengen, and Wurst

-Thalys provides internet on the train, but forgot to extend its services with a German carrier.
+Thalys provides internet on the train but forgot to extend its services with a German carrier.
 As soon as we crossed the Belgian-German border, I had to rely on 3G again.
-The crossing of the border was the moment that a police task force walked in the train, asking the papers of all people.
+The crossing of the border was the moment that a police task force walked on the train, asking for the papers of all people.
 Oh no, sorry, only from those looking a bit darker skinned than me.
 In New York this would be called racial profiling, here it’s business as usual apparently, given the apathetic look the officer gave me when I asked him about this.

 When I walked down the stairs of the platform, the first food shop I saw was Currywurst Express.
 German prejudices: confirmed.
 An automated luggage system helped me to get rid of my way too heavy backpack and I was on my way to the city.

-The Romano-Germanic museum brings together artifacts from the early days when the Romans ruled this part of the world, having the Rhine as one of the frontiers with their enemies.
+The Romano-Germanic Museum brings together artifacts from the early days when the Romans ruled this part of the world, having the Rhine as one of the frontiers with their enemies.
 I’ll have to come back and do the 2-day program to discover the Roman history here in Cologne, as time was too short to pay the German friends of Asterix and Obelix a visit.
 (Missed the reference?
-There’s a humoristic French cartoon series “Asterix” about a gaul who fights the Romans some 2000 years ago. – and since their books are translated in about all languages in the world, go and get you one of the stories of Asterix and Obelix!)
+There’s a humoristic French cartoon series “Asterix” about a Gaul who fights the Romans some 2000 years ago. – and since their books are translated in about all languages in the world, go and get you one of the stories of Asterix and Obelix!)

 The Hohenzollern Bridge is becoming world-famous for the love locks: This bridge, bringing trains and pedestrians over the Rhine, carries the weight of hundreds of thousands of locks attached.
-They each are to represent the love of two people, who forget to remove the lock when they break up .
+They each are to represent the love of two people, who forget to remove the lock when they break up.